OxfordLocal

 The highlights

 The dodo.
-Oxford's Natural History Museum has the most complete remains of a dodo anywhere in the world — the head and foot of the last known specimen.
+Oxford's Natural History Museum has more complete dodo remains than any institution in the world — the head and foot of the last known specimen.
 It's the museum's symbol and its most-visited exhibit.

 The dinosaur skeletons in the main hall include a complete Iguanodon and several Oxford-local finds from the Jurassic Coast.
 The mineral collection in the galleries is extensive.